R. Stephanie Huang, Ph.D.

 Stephanie Huang

-Dr. Huang received her M.S. and Ph.D from Purdue University specializing in Clinical Pharmacology.
+Dr. Huang received her M.S. and Ph.D. in Clinical Pharmacy from Purdue University.
 After her training, she performed her postdoctoral research at the University of Chicago and joined the faculty at the University of Chicago as an assistant professor.
-In 2017, she became an associate professor at the University of Minnesota Twin Cities.
-She was promoted to Professor in 2022 at the UMN.
+In 2017, she became an associate professor at the University of Minnesota Twin Cities, and was promoted to Professor with tenure in 2022.

 email: [email protected]